Previous dayApril 26, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-This magnitude 2.6 event was detected 100 km SE of Akutan, Alaska on April 26, 2026, with origin time 16:19 UTC.
-It arrived roughly 3 hours after a larger magnitude 3.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On April 26, 2026 at 16:19 UTC, a magnitude 2.6 earthquake struck 100 km SE of Akutan, Alaska.
+This event falls inside the aftershock decay of a nearby magnitude 3.2 earthquake that occurred about 3 hours earlier.
 The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.441°, -164.810°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.441°N, -164.810°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26